agylia/public-api/README.md

 ...
 ```

-Given the above response, example to get the status of the request:
+Given the above response, here is an example to get the status of the request:

 ```
 curl "https://$API_HOST/status/123" \